l3robot/PP-Predict/README.md

 ### What is this project?

-Here is our implementation of a bag-of-words technique to predict the political party that wrote a speech with the text of the speech only.
+Here is our implementation of a bag-of-words technique to predict the political party from speeches.
 This project was done as part of our [Machine Learning](https://www.ulaval.ca/les-etudes/cours/repertoire/detailsCours/gif-4101-apprentissage-et-reconnaissance.html) course in the fall of 2016.

 ### Project description